Enjoying your mosquito-free yard is about to get real.

 • Blisters and bruises

-• Red lumps on the area of the bite itself
+• Red lumps on the site of the bite itself

 • Infections as a result of excessive scratching

-• Anaphylaxis and angioedema may develop (in very rare cases)
+• Anaphylaxis and angioedema may develop (in sporadic cases)

 Treatment for Mosquito Bite Allergies

-The best thing you can do treat skeeter syndrome is try to avoid scratching, which is easier said than done.
+The best thing you can do to treat Skeeter syndrome is avoid scratching, which is easier said than done.

-The reason for doing so is due to the fact that refraining from itching gives the bite less of a chance of becoming infected.
+The reason for doing so is that refraining from itching makes the bite less likely to become infected.

-To help stop the scratch, you can use an anti-itch cream containing hydrocortisone to help soothe the discomfort, or even an antihistamine like Benadryl.
-For a free remedy, you could try rubbing ice on the bites, which will reduce inflammation.
+To help stop the scratch, you can use an anti-itch cream containing hydrocortisone to help soothe the discomfort or even an antihistamine like Benadryl.

 Preventing Mosquito Bites

-Controlling mosquitoes around your property should be the number one priority for anyone with Skeeter Syndrome.
+Controlling mosquitoes around your property should be the priority for anyone with Skeeter Syndrome.

-Remembering to equip yourself with the mosquito control solutions provided by Mr. Mister and the knowledge of mosquito control itself will give you a broad spectrum of precautions to take when trying to avoid getting bitten.
+Remembering to equip yourself with the mosquito control solutions provided by Mr. Mister and the knowledge of mosquito control itself will give you a broad spectrum of precautions to avoid getting bitten.

-This includes reducing mosquito habitats, covering up in loose fitting and light colored clothing, or applying natural repellents to your skin.
+This includes reducing mosquito habitats, covering loose-fitting and light-colored clothing, or applying natural repellents to your skin.

 Our solutions target mosquitoes where they live, hide, and rest, giving you the peace of mind to enjoy yourself when you’re out in the yard.